alexandrelefourner/KDDCUP/README.md

 # KDDCUP
-A simple demonstration of Artificial Neural Network on KDDCUP as a Sentdex' community helper
+A simple demonstration of Artificial Neural Network on KDDCUP dataset as a Sentdex' community helper

 ![GitHub Logo](/img/neural_network.png)